maxzheng/great-life-guide/double.md

 ### #3 Prioritization

-[Prioritize](https://www.ctl.life/2018/03/too-many-things-to-do-5-simple-steps-to.html) work based on their value and work on the most valueable things first as time is limited, so you can get the most bang for your time.
+[Prioritize](https://www.ctl.life/2018/03/too-many-things-to-do-5-simple-steps-to.html) work based on their value and work on the most valuable things first as time is limited, so you can get the most bang for your time.

 For projects, use **TBD** to enable prioritization to maximize business impact: